Lie groups and Lie algebras: Fundamental and minuscule weights

 \subsection{Minuscule weights outside type $A$}

 Proposition \ref{minwei} immediately tells us how many minuscule weights we have.
 For type $A$ we saw that all fundamental weights are minuscule.
 For $G_2,F_4,E_8$, $\det A=1$, so the only minuscule weight is $0$.
 For type $B_n$ we have $\det A=2$, so we should have one nonzero minuscule weight, and this is the weight $(\frac{1}{2},...,\frac{1}{2})$.
-The corresponding representation has dimension $2^n$.
+The corresponding representation has weights $(\pm\frac{1}{2},...,\pm\frac{1}{2})$, so it has dimension $2^n$.
 It is called the {\bf spin representation}, denoted $S$.